-For all new buildings, a minimum of twenty five percent (25%) of the total planted area of a building plot, including vegetated roofs, must utilise plant and tree species indigenous or adapted to Dubai's climate and region.
+For all new buildings, a minimum of twenty five percent (25%) of the total planted area + within the building plot, including green roofs, must utilise plant and tree species indigenous or adapted to Dubai's climate and region.

 For all new villas at least one palm tree must be planted.